How Google May Annotate Images to Improve Search Results

 When writing about mapping image queries, I couldn’t help but think about labels helping to organize information in a useful way.
 I’ve suggested using those labels to better learn about entities when creating content or doing keyword research.
 Doing image searches and looking at those semantic labels can be worth the effort.

-This new patent tells us how Google may assign annotations to images to identify entities contained in the images.
+This new patent tells us how Google may annotate images to identify entities contained in those images.
 While labeling, they may select an object entity from the entities pictured and then choose at least one attribute entity from the annotated images that contain the object entity.
 They could also infer a relationship between the object entity and the attribute entity or entities and include that relationship in a knowledge base.

 In accordance with one exemplary embodiment, a computer-implemented method is provided for enriching a knowledge base for search queries.
 The method includes assigning annotations to images stored in a database.
 The annotations may identify entities contained in the images.
 An object entity among the entities may be selected based on the annotations.
 At least one attribute entity may be determined using the annotated images containing the object entity.
 A relationship between the object entity and the at least one attribute entity may be inferred and stored in a knowledge base.